DataDog/documentation/content/en/api/integrations_azure/azure_create.md

 external_redirect: /api/#create-an-azure-integration
 ---

+## Create an Azure integration

-## Create a Datadog-Azure integration
+Create a Datadog-Azure integration.

+**Note**:

-Using the `POST` method updates your integration configuration by **adding** your new configuration to the existing one in your Datadog organization.
+* Using the `POST` method updates your integration configuration by **adding** your new configuration to the existing one in your Datadog organization.
+* Using the `PUT` method updates your integration configuration by **replacing** your current configuration with the new one sent to your Datadog organization.

 ##### ARGUMENTS